fweinaug/wikini/README.md

 - Live search
 - Favorites
 - Read articles aloud
-- Image browser
+- Image browser & gallery
 - Search in article
 - TOC
+- Map
+- Picture of the day
-- ..and so much more!
+- ..and much more!

 ## Screenshots